 The first departure is at 7.30am and is scheduled to arrive back in Flam at 9.20am, and the last departure leaves at 6.40pm and is scheduled to arrive back at 8.55pm.
 These trains are cheaper as they are generally less busy, but they follow exactly the same route and still also stop at the Kjosfossen waterfall.

-Outside of peak season tickets for the Flam Railway cost 500 NOK but may increase in 2022.
+Outside of peak season tickets for the Flam Railway cost 500 NOK.

 Hiking and Biking in the Flam Valley

 If you want to take the chance to hike or bike in the Flam Valley then you can take a one-way train from Flam to Myrdal and then hike or bike on the way back.

 It’s also possible to hike or bike up to Myrdal from Flam and then take the train back, but we’d recommend doing it the opposite way so that you don’t have to hike or bike uphill!
 On top of that, if you end up being slower than you thought you might end up missing your train and have to pay again for a later one.

 Bike rental can be arranged in Flam or Myrdal, with prices starting at around 370-400 NOK for the day.
 We recommend arranging your bike rental through Cafe Rallaren in Myrdal as it saves you having to pay to take the bike up on the train.

 The timetable for the Flam Railway varies depending on the season, with as many as 10 round trip departures each day between May and September.
 Between November and March there are only 4 round trips a day, and during April and October there are 6 round trips a day.

 Departure times for the Flam Railway vary depending on the season and the number of services a day.
 For the most up-to-date information we recommend clicking here to see the timetable on Visit Flam’s website!